Gabeeh94/Suicide-Rate/README.md

 # Suicide Rate Analysis using SQL and Python

-An analysis of the suicide rate in the world using SQL and Python to clean and extrapolate conclusions from the data including a regression and classification analysis to see if there is a relationship between GDP per Capita or Sunshine level and the suicide rate.
+An analysis of the suicide rate in the world using SQL and Python to clean and extrapolate conclusions from the data including a regression and an ANOVA test to see if there is a relationship between GDP per Capita or Sunshine level and the suicide rate.

 ## Data Loading and Cleaning